Organize your meal planning schedule with these FREE printable menu plans! The perfect way to get on track each week.

 - Keep your refrigerator (somewhat) organized and clean.
 When my fridge is too full, it’s hard for me to remember what I have and I buy multiples.
 I had to buy a new refrigerator and I actually bought a smaller one so I would HAVE to throw out the leftovers more often!

 I think the best thing about following a weekly menu planner is that I eat healthier AND save money.
 I’m a lot less likely to buy junk food when I have a set list of items.
 I’ve been following a weekly meal plan for the past week and I feel SO much better!

 Did you know we have a community group on Facebook called ‘Naptime Foodies‘?!
-Each week we post a new FREE meal plan with shopping list, tips and so much more!
+Each week we post a new FREE meal plan, tips and so much more!
 Click HERE to join.
-And don’t forget to check out our amazing archive with 20+ FREE meal plans + shopping lists available to download.
+And don’t forget to check out our amazing archive with 40+ FREE meal plans available to download.